stsiwo/e-commerce-starter-kits/api/src/main/java/com/iwaodev/domain/note.md

   - orderDetails > 0
   - note can be modified by only admin

-  // for now, do not validate below. i'm not sure this is really necessary or not.

   - status must be addable as next event (see Order domain to know which event is when addable.)
     -> do i need to validate this?
   - undoable must depends on the event.